Email: ask@bpl.org

 How do I get an eCard?

-To get an eCard, sign up using this online form.
+To learn more and to get an eCard, sign up using this online form.
 You will receive an email with your eCard number.

 What is a Research card?

-A research card is for visitors who live outside of Massachusetts.
-It allows visitors to look at in-library use only materials.
+A research card is for visitors who do not live in Massachusetts.
+It It allows visitors to access in-library use only materials.
 This includes materials from the Research, Fine Arts, and Microform collections.
-You cannot log into a public computer with a research card, and you will need a guest pass.
-Ask a library staff member near the computers for a guest pass.
+Research cards do not allow patron's computer access.
+Request a computer guest pass and show a librarian your research card to get onto a computer.

 How do I get a research card?